 Planting is being planned for April 2022.
 The project team is identifying the areas most vulnerable to the impacts of urban heat - the most likely to benefit from additional tree canopy – and selecting and sourcing a variety of advanced trees.

 In addition to cooling our city, new trees will support local habitat and enliven our streets making them more attractive now and for generations to come.

 Arborists will ensure the tree types are suited to the proposed planting location with trees selected to perform well in the local environment.
 Constraints such as overhead power-lines, access requirements and existing street trees will be considered.

 For more information see our Greening Parramatta page.

-City of Parramatta has recently planted more than 7,600 trees alongside Toongabbie Creek as part of Greening the Great West Walk, an initiative proudly funded by the NSW Government.
+In 2021, the City of Parramatta planted more than 7,600 trees alongside Toongabbie Creek as part of Greening the Great West Walk, an initiative proudly funded by the NSW Government.

 Request a street tree(Back to top)

 Residents can request for a tree to be planted on the nature strip in front of their property.

 Requests will be reviewed by a member of our Open Spaces team who will consider a range of factors including the size of the nature strip, power lines and underground services, driveway, parking and footpath locations, and other trees within the streetscape.
 Residents can only request a street tree adjacent to their own property.

 Go to the Online Services Portal, select submit a request, select Trees on Council land button and fill in the request with your details.
 The Open Spaces team will consider the proposed site and advise if a tree can be planted.